rust-tw/book-tw/src/ch13-03-improving-our-io-project.md

 `Config::new`</span>

 The `env::args` function returns an iterator!
-Rather than collecting the iterator values into a vector and then passing a slice to `Config::new`, now we’re passing ownership of the iterator returned from `env::args` to `Config::new` directly.
+Rather than collecting the iterator values into a向量and then passing a slice to `Config::new`, now we’re passing ownership of the iterator returned from `env::args` to `Config::new` directly.